-Which player should Brentford fans be keeping an eye on Wednesday?
+Which player should Brentford fans be keeping an eye on on Monday night?

-How is Rangnick likely to set up his side in west London?
+How is Rangnick likely to set up his side for the visit of the Bees?

 He likes a 4-2-2-2 but there’s been signs in recent weeks that he’s tried to introduce more width.
 United lack tempo in the final third and if you can keep Ronaldo quiet, you’ve got a chance.